You’ve changed your skincare routine, cut out dairy, drank more water than you thought humanly possible—and yet, the breakouts keep coming back.

 It’s frustrating, isn’t it?

-What if the real issue wasn’t external at all?
 What if your skin was trying to tell you something about what’s happening inside—specifically, about a key mineral your body might be missing?

 Zinc deficiency is more common than most people realise, and it’s often overlooked when it comes to persistent skin issues.
 But simply popping a supplement isn’t always the answer either.
 As you’ll learn in naturopathic training, the story behind zinc is much more nuanced—and far more powerful when you know how to use it correctly.